angrybacon/doomsday-wiki/markdown/articles/2020/06/22/fat-stacks.md

 spell and see if it safe to try and combo out here.
 If we had Veil or a Chant effect like Silence, these would also be preferable to lead on as they would act like a pseudo discard spell in this instance, prompting the opponent into having to make a response.
-Our opponent only seems to be playing {U}{W} so if we were to have a red blast, it could likely answer most of their responses however in that scenario, we would have to commit the Doomsday as the initial spell as we would only have reactive cards.
+Our opponent only seems to be playing {W}{U} so if we were to have a red blast, it could likely answer most of their responses however in that scenario, we would have to commit the Doomsday as the initial spell as we would only have reactive cards.
 This isn't too bad as in theory it would still